The Hot 5 & 7 Transcription Project

 choruses, three by Dodds and two sung by Louis, typical of New Orleans blues

 A melody paraphrase.
 Simple and restrained, but the flippant ease is coupled with new tensions.
-Ory is ill at ease.
+Ory is ill at ease with this over structured piece.
 Louis outgrowing his sidemen is at home?

 uncertainty and a glut of organised breaks which destroy the usual free wheeling

-But Louis seems to understand the unconventional, constantly interrupted melodies of this song and ‘Skid dat de dat’.
+But Louis seems to understand the unconventional, constantly interrupted melodies of this song and ‘Skid dat de dat’ which followed.
 In the same way he always produces a stop time tour de force.

 A bit of scat nonsense from Lil.
-The two bar breaks allow comparison of Louis with his sidemen who have tawdry ideas and poor intonation.
+An attempt to cash in on the scat success of 'Heebie Jeebies'?
+The two bar breaks allow comparison of the Louis brilliance with his sidemen who have tawdry ideas and poor intonation.

 The intro 'blue' notes suggests Eb